dgrifka/baseball_game_simulator/README.md

 The data was gathered from the MLB Stats API.

-The main.py will run the simulations and create visualizations about the run distributions and batted ball outcomes, which are then saved in the images folder.
+The main.ipynb will run the simulations and create visualizations about the run distributions and batted ball outcomes, which are then saved in the images folder.

+2025 Additions:

+- Games played at George M. Steinbrenner Field will be converted to Yankee Stadium in the model, since the dimensions are similar.
 ##
 Future ideas: